 Try responding with:

-These answers are helpful because the customer’s original statement was vague.
-By summarizing a customer’s statement, you also have the chance to clarify your interpretation.
+These answers are helpful because they take the customer’s vague original statement and begin productively working towards resolution.
+At the same time, by summarizing the customer’s statement, you also have the chance to clarify your interpretation.

 Do not respond with:

 Positive customer service phrases are built from positive words.
-If you focus on using an affirming and energetic vocabulary, you will find that your great attitude may actually be very infectious.
+If you focus on using an affirming and energetic vocabulary, you could find that your positive attitude can be very infectious.

 Here is how you can start phrases with these positive words:

-Positive words are part of the positive scripting puzzle, but avoiding negative words can be equally important.
-Sometimes if you use negative words even with good intentions, you can come off as patronizing, or as if you pity the customer.
+Positive words are part of the positive scripting puzzle, but avoiding negative words can be just as important.
+Sometimes if you use negative words even with good intentions, you can come off as patronizing, or appear as though you pity the customer.

 Consider how you would feel if someone said the following to you:

 It may be a little too easy to make this kind of mistake.
 You want to be empathetic, and that’s a good.
-But when you use negative words you encourage a feeling of helplessness.
+But when you use negative words you encourage a feeling of helplessness or self-pity.

 Recommended for you: 30 Empathy Statements and Phrases that Show Customers You Care